fransyozef/generate-nft-metadata/README.md

 A simple tool to generate json metadata (and renaming the files) when you already have your own artwork for nft

 # NodeJS version
-This tools was tested with nodejs version v14.19.1
+This tool was tested with nodejs version v14.19.1

 ## Install